-The Air Quality Regulations 2000 identify a level of pollutants for which there would be no, or extremely low risk to health.
-Environmental Health monitors against these objectives.
-Where exceedences are considered likely, the local authority must declare an Air Quality Management Area (AQMA) and prepare an Air Quality Action Plan (AQAP) setting out the measures it intends to put in place in pursuit of the objectives.
+The Air Quality (England) Regulations 2015 sets Air quality objective levels for three main pollutants including nitrogen dioxide, PM10 and sulphur dioxide.
+Environmental Health currently monitors against the nitrogen dioxide objectives.
+Where exceedances are considered likely, the local authority must declare an Air Quality Management Area (AQMA) and prepare an Air Quality Action Plan (AQAP) setting out the measures it intends to put in place to facilitate compliance with these objectives.

-There are three Air Quality Management Areas in the Borough of Broxbourne.
+There are currently Seven Air Quality Management Areas in the Borough of Broxbourne.

 Effects of air pollution

-Broxbourne Council participates in the Herts & Beds Air Pollution Monitoring Network* Together with AQDM and Envitech Europe, the Network maintains a website with comprehensive information on the quality of air in the region, from where you can access current pollution levels.
-Historic air quality reports can also be found on that website.
+Broxbourne Council participates in the Herts and Beds Air Quality Forum.
+The Forum maintains a website with comprehensive information on the quality of air in the region, from where you can access current pollution levels.

-In 2003, three Air Quality Management Areas (AQMAs) were declared in Broxbourne due to nitrogen dioxide concentrations being above the air quality standard set to be protective of human health.
-An Order formalising this decision was sent to the Department for Environment, Food and Rural Affairs (DEFRA) in 2003.
+In 2004, three Air Quality Management Areas (AQMAs) were declared in Broxbourne due to likely breaches of the nitrogen dioxide and particulates (PM10) objectives within AQMA 1 and likely breaches of the nitrogen dioxide objectives within AQMA 2 and AQMA 3.
+A copy of the Orders formalising these decisions were sent to the Department for Environment, Food and Rural Affairs (Defra) in 2004.

 It must be emphasised, that despite this, there is no immediate public health concern for residents in these areas.

-The Council will work with colleagues in Hertfordshire Highways in developing an Action Plan to help improve air quality in these areas.
-Stakeholders and residents will be involved, and the plan will be linked to changes in government legislation and policies, science & technology and local and regional developments.
+The Council will work with colleagues in Hertfordshire County Council Highways and Highways England in developing a single Air Quality Action Plan (AQAP) to help improve air quality in these areas and the plan will be linked to changes in government legislation and policies, science & technology and local and regional developments.